StevensND/ghidra-port-mods-guide/Ghidra/RyujinxSteps.md

 ![imagen](https://i.imgur.com/qHoL0Cp.png)

 Finally, you can use [Tinfoil](http://tinfoil.io/Title/).
 Search the game, in this case [Zelda TOTK](http://tinfoil.io/Title/0100F2C0115B6000).
 Now scroll down until you see the Build ID's section.
 Get all numbers and letters.
 Don't include the 0s at the end, we don't need them. **Keep in mind that sometimes Tinfoil may not have updated the BID**.
-If this is the case use NSCBuilder or HxD.
+If this is the case, just use NSCBuilder or HxD.

 ### Things to keep in mind when you use NSCBuilder/NxFileViewer